jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 {% include photo.html img="/my-story/pictures/s17/2.JPG" size="70%" caption="Sunset by the Ion Rail train tracks near campus." %}

-I was back in school after a refreshing co-op experience.
+I was back in school after doing my co-op.
 Unfortunately there aren't many hackathons happening in the summer months.
 Most Canadian hackathons take place in winter and American ones in the Fall.
 I planned on focusing on learning NodeJs and some more web development tools for backend dev.
 I've done mostly QA co-op jobs and I'd like to try to get a dev jobs.

 I took cs245 (Logic and Computation), cs246 (Object-Oriented Software Development), cs251 (Computer Organization and Design), math239 (Intro to Combinatorics), spcom223 (Public Speaking).
-Which was the hardest term up until that point when measuring the difficulty from the courses.
+This was the hardest term I had taken so far (and yet it would get MUCH harder).
 I walked in expecting cs246 and math239 to be very difficult based on what people had told me beforehand.
 The term was a nice challenge for me, and I realized it will only get harder from here on out.

 cs246: I would describe it as difficult as what people say it is.
 OOP is a pretty useful tool and learning C++ alongside it is useful.

 math239: Interesting introduction to combinatorics.

 {% include photo.html img="/my-story/pictures/s17/1.JPG" size="60%" caption="The class photo from spcom223 (public speaking).
-I'm glad I took it and it was a pretty fun course to use as the communication elective." %}
+I'm glad I took it and it was a pretty fun course to use as the communication elective.
+I had felt I improved at public speaking after the course." %}

 ## Fall 2017

 Courses I took were cs240 (data structures), cs241 (mini-compilers), cs370 (numerical computation), and co342 (graph theory).

-co342 with Martin Pei was difficult and I remember going to office hours for that course every week. cs370 with Jeff Orchard was pretty good.
+co342 with Martin Pei was difficult and I remember going to office hours every week.
+They had a 1-5 grading scale for proofs.
+You got a 4 if your proof was correct, but only a 5/5 if your proof was succint and correct.
+I didn't get 5/5 on any of my proofs.
+(Martin Pei also took a photo of our class on the last day but he never sent it to us)

+cs370 with Jeff Orchard was pretty good.
 I mainly took cs370 cause it is a prereq to graphics (cs488) cs240 was not too bad looking back and cs241 was fairly easy.

 This was the term I tried to go to as many hackathons as possible.
 I went to PennApps XVI, HacktheNorth, Mhacks X, and EthWaterloo.
 I had to stop after I failed the cs240 midterm and I remember failing cause I had no sleep the prior weekend since I was at ETHWaterloo.
 I had planned to also go to YHack and HackHarvard but decided against it.